-$$\varepsilon{\{t,d\}} = \frac{(\text{prediction}){\{t,d\}} - S_t}{\sigma{St}} \tag{11}$$
+$$\varepsilon{\{t,d\}} = \frac{(\text{prediction}){\{t,d\}} - S_t}{\sigma{s_t}}$$ (11)

-In the first instance, Fig. 3 allows one to compare the behavior, in terms of RMSE, of the operational ASE estimator of equation (3) (in the following referred to as RMSE{ASE}), against the simple propagation of information of equation (2) (RMSE{PRO} in the following).
-Both of these approaches have been applied over all possible pairs $\{t, d\}$, but only within the distance limit.
-The last point of the trial and error procedure is relative to a distance limit of 5.03 (equivalent to an area ratio of about 150) that includes all the available basin pairs, i.e. it is equivalent to an unbounded domain of validity.
-In the same figure, the global RMSE computed considering only the regional predictions over the whole dataset, RMSE{REG}, is also reported for comparison.
+In the first instance, Fig. 3 allows one to compare the behaviour, in terms of RMSE, of the operational ASE estimator of equation (3) (in the following referred to as RMSEASE), against the simple propagation of information of equation (2) (RMSEPRO).
+Both approaches were applied over all possible pairs $\{t,d\}$ , but only within the distance limit.
+The last point of the trial-and-error procedure is relative to a distance limit of 5.03 (equivalent to an area ratio of about 150) that includes all the available basin pairs, i.e. it is equivalent to an unbounded domain of validity.
+In Fig. 3, the global RMSE computed considering only the regional predictions over the whole data set, RMSEREG, is also reported for comparison.

-Some important remarks can be deduced from the RMSE{PRO} curve: it presents a clear increasing trend, with increasing threshold distance; RMSE{REG} is equaled for an area ratio between 10 and 20.
+Some important results can be deduced from the $RMSE{PRO}$ curve: it presents a clear increasing trend, with increasing threshold distance; and $RMSE{REG}$ is equalled for an area ratio between 10 and 20.
 This indicates that the use of a simple propagation of information as in equation (2) is effective only for relatively short distances.

-More important, Fig. 3 shows the effectiveness of the ASE method in contrast to the simple propagation approach; in fact, the RMSE{ASE} is always lower than the RMSE{PRO}, meaning that the selection criterion in equation (3), based on the standard deviation of the propagated and regional estimates, works properly; in other words, this is a confirmation that, on average, the operational model is able to correctly select the best approach (regional or propagated).
-As expected, for large area ratios, the ASE performances approach those of the regional model because σ{Pt} increases and the regional model is selected most of the times in equation (3).
-Anyway, the ASE model has better performances compared to the regional model used alone even when there is no distance limit.
+More important, Fig. 3 shows the effectiveness of the ASE method relative to the simple propagation approach; in fact, the RMSEASE is always lower than the RMSEPRO, meaning that the selection criterion in equation (3), based on the standard deviation of the propagated and regional estimates, works properly; in other words, this is confirmation that, on average, the operational model is able to correctly select the best approach (regional or propagated).
+As expected, for large area ratios, the ASE performances approach those of the regional model because $\sigma{P_t}$ increases and the regional model is selected most of the time in equation (3).
+Thus, the ASE model has better performances compared to the regional model alone, even when there is no distance limit.

 These results highlight that the use of a restricted domain of validity improves the effectiveness of the propagation of information and, as a consequence, the whole ASE framework.
-On the other hand, a restricted domain of validity limits the applicability of the ASE method only to the closest target basins.
+However, a restricted domain of validity limits the applicability of the ASE method to only the closest target basins.

-The optimal threshold distance can thus be seen as the best compromise between two opposite effects: on the one hand, the use of a small threshold distance D{lim} leads to better estimation results, but the applicability of the ASE approach turns out to be limited to only a few basins.
+The optimal threshold distance can thus be seen as the best compromise between two opposite effects: on the one hand, the use of a small threshold distance $D{\text{lim}}$ leads to better estimation results, but the applicability of the ASE approach turns out to be limited to only a few basins.
 On the other hand, larger domains of validity increase the errors and decrease the effectiveness of the operational estimator.

-The search for an optimal D{lim} value has been performed iteratively for this case study, considering the calibration set of basin as representative of the real application context.
-For instance, very good performances can be achieved with $D{lim} = 0.81$ (equal to an area ratio of about 2.25), but only 11.3% of the considered basins would benefit in this case of the along-stream model.
+The search for an optimal $D{\rm lim}$ value has been performed iteratively for this case study, considering the calibration set of a basin as representative of the real application context.
+For instance, very good performances can be achieved with $D{\rm lim}=0.81$ (equal to an area ratio of about 2.25), but only 11.3% of the considered basins would benefit in this case of the along-stream model.
 The remaining 88.7% of the basins would not be considered.
-Under this perspective, we selected the "optimal" distance as a balance between these two effects; this corresponds to extending the influence area to basins that have an area between 1/10 and 10 times the area of the donor basin, i.e. for pairs of basins whose areas differ for at most one order of magnitude.
+Given this perspective, we selected the "optimal" distance as a balance between these two effects; this corresponds to extending the area of influence to basins that have an area of between 1/10 and 10 times the area of the donor basin, i.e. for pairs of basins whose areas differ by, at most, one order of magnitude.